 Completed in 1872, the Dillsburg Branch of the Cumberland Valley Railroad extended 8 miles and connected the vital rail network at Harrisburg with the ore fields of South Mountain, surrounding Dillsburg.
 Later, passenger service to both communities helped them prosper and grow, while the annual Granger’s Picnic at Williams Grove continuously attracted tens of thousands of train riders over the course of the one week event.

 In the early 20th Century, the branch became incorporated into the larger Pennsylvania Railroad system, and was electrified in 1906.
-Trolley service between the towns began, and trolleys across the farmland of Monroe and Carroll Townships became a common sight.
+Electrified passenger car service between the towns began, and “trolleys” across the farmland of Monroe and Carroll Townships became a common sight.

 Today, this somewhat forgotten story and railroad corridor presents the South Mountain region with a truly unique opportunity to link the historic communities once again.
-Riding the momentum, and with examples of the widely popular and successful Cumberland Valley Rail Trail, the Letort Nature Trail (along the former Reading RR line), and the York County Rail Trail, we continue the growth and potential of trails in the region.
+Riding the momentum, and with examples of the widely popular and successful Cumberland Valley Rail Trail, the Letort Nature Trail (along the former Reading RR line), and the York County Rail Trail, the Greenway will continue the growth and potential of trails throughout the region.

-The potential to connect with trails such as the Mason Dixon Trail, the Appalachian Trail, State Bicycle Route J2, and the Yellow Breeches Water Trail, to name a few offer fascinating opportunities to both trail users and communities.
+The potential to connect with trails such as the Mason Dixon Trail, the Appalachian Trail, State Bicycle Route J2, the National 9/11 Memorial Trail, and the Yellow Breeches Water Trail, to name a few, offers fascinating opportunities to both trail users and communities.